10 Days Broome to Darwin

 - Gibb River Road

-Note: Total driving time today is only around 45 minutes.
-Total walking distance is up to 6 kilometres.
+The total driving time today is around 8 hours.
+Total walking distance is approximately two kilometres.

 Included Activities

-After breakfast prepare for a full day of activities.
-Explore the remarkable rock formations of the Bungle Bungle Range.
-Hike to the constricted, red gap of Echidna Chasm and the immense Cathedral Gorge.
-You'll also have the opportunity to experience another perspective of the Bungles in a helicopter flight (at your own expense).
-As the sun goes down, head back to your overnight bush camp.
+We take advantage of visiting one of the most remote world heritage national Parks on the planet, and enjoy another spectacular walk in the Purnurlulu NP, the Cathedral Gorge walk.
+You’ll also have the opportunity to experience another perspective of ‘the Bungles’ in a helicopter flight (at your own expense).
+As the sun goes down, head to your overnight camp near Purnurlulu National Park.

-Accommodation - Camping (with basic facilities) (1 night)
+- Camping (with basic facilities – no showers) (1 night)

 Included Activities